New Car Protection Treatment – Protecting Your Investment

 Interior vinyl is a plastic, best suited to a protective coating with anti-static properties.
 As a plastic it will not absorb a ‘feeding’ product and these typically make dashboards and door cards greasy and sticky – which in turn attracts dust.
 Anti-static, satin sheen coatings are best for protection here.

 Once all these coatings are in place, a regular maintenance routine will be quick and easy to implement.
-Many people lack either the time or the inclination to spend hours preparing their vehicles and New Car Protection Treatments mean they can spend minimal effort and still keep their car looking ‘showroom’.
+Many people lack either the time or the inclination to spend hours preparing their vehicles and New Car Protection means they can spend minimal effort and still keep their car looking ‘showroom’.

 Ultimate Finish – Innovative Automotive Care since 1999.